uint/momentum-task/README.md

 ## Running tests

-Install pytest, and then simply run:
+Make sure pytest is installed, and then simply run:

 ```
 pytest
 ```

 ## TODOs
+### Response data
+Right now, the server generally returns nothing on a successful operation.
+It should probably return something, like the ID of the added book or some blanket "OK".

 ### Error handling
 Right now, if the client does something like add a book with an existing ID, the server responds with `500 Internal Server Error`.
 We should really respond with something more informative!